AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

 }
 ```

-### Realtime
+### Database Monitoring With Realtime

 With Supabase's [realtime](https://supabase.com/docs/guides/realtime) service, we can monitor changes to specific tables.

 For instance, by watching the `af_user` table, we can detect the latest user activities every time they sign in across different devices.
 Similarly, other tables can be monitored.
 This diagram illustrates how user profile updates are tracked across multiple devices.

 ![](../../appflowy-cloud/uml-Realtime\_Service.png)

-#### Dive in the code
+#### Monitoring Code Walkthrough

 We observe update events from both the `af_collab_update` and `af_user` tables.
 When an update event is triggered, we propagate the event data to the Rust backend.
 Different components will consume various updates.

-A detailed discussion on this is beyond the purview of this documentation, but we will delve into it in future discussions.
+A detailed discussion on this is beyond the scope of this documentation, but we will delve into it in future discussions.

 ```dart
 Future<void> _subscribeTablesChanges() async {